valllabh/domain-scan/README.md

 **Installation Issues:**
 - For package installations, ensure you have appropriate permissions
+- For dependency issues, verify subfinder and httpx are installed and in PATH
 - For Homebrew, run `brew update` if the formula isn't found

 ## Security